Overview

 What to Expect with Claims Data

 A previous query defined the different nuances encompassed under the term “data quality” to help shed light on the myriad factors that can impact the contents of an output from the Colorado All Payer Claims Database (CO APCD).
-This piece will outline some baseline expectations for users who are new Read more…
+This piece will outline some baseline expectations for users who are new to claims Read more…

 Defining Data Quality in the CO APCD